vinhjaxt/curl-php-class/README.md

 # curl-php-class
-php class make curl easier to use
+a php class make curl easier to use

 # What is this?
 * This is a php class use curl with php to make HTTP(S) Request